After loss to Oregon, the 2019 season will be a disappointment for Huskies no matter what

 This became all but official when Oregon beat Washington 35-31 on Saturday.
 In handing the Huskies their third loss, the 12th-ranked Ducks essentially erased UW’s chances of winning the Pac-12 or returning to a New Year’s Six game.

-If you were to ask a Husky fan before the season, “Would you be cool with winning 10 games but losing to Oregon and playing in a pedestrian bowl?” — I’d bet three months’ salary the answer would be no. This team can still give their supporters joy, but it can’t leave them satisfied.
+If you were to ask a Husky fan before the season, “Would you be cool with winning 10 games but losing to Oregon and playing in a pedestrian bowl?” — I’d bet three months’ salary the answer would be no. This team can still give its supporters joy, but it can’t leave them satisfied.

 “It sucks,” said Washington quarterback Jacob Eason, who finished with 289 yards, three touchdowns and no interceptions on 23-of-30 passing.
 “We just got outplayed in the second half.”